Is Buying a Cabin Worth the Investment?

 Let’s explore the ins and outs of owning your own summer cabin, cottage, or condo.

-The pros and cons of buying a summer cabin
+Pros and cons of owning a cabin

 Pro: You have your own vacation home.

 It’s all about the three-day weekends, right?
 What’s better after a hard week than escaping to recharge in a picturesque, mid-Atlantic setting.
 Forget renting — you have a summer cabin stocked with everything you need.
 Settle in and make some memories.

 One of the most challenging aspects of owning a summer cabin is maintenance.
 Upkeep and repairs are costs some second home buyers fail to take seriously enough.
 Even if you only use your summer cabin a few times a year, you have to keep up with repairs.